mozilla/glean/docs/user/general-api.md

 [custom-pings]: pings/custom.md
 [experiments-api]: experiments-api.md

-The following steps are required for applications using the Glean SDK, but not libraries.

 > **Important:** The Glean SDK should only be initialized from the main application, not individual libraries.

 If you are adding Glean support to a library, you can safely skip this section.